-Originally this program was and still is an online business education program where regular people go to learn how to make their websites succeed.
+Originally this program was and still is an online business education program where regular people go to learn how to make their websites succeed through affiliate marketing.
 But now in addition to doing that, they are also becoming a place where you can buy domains.
 As I said before, it’s called Site Domains and you can think of it as another major domain registrar.

 Now the difference between buying domains at Wealthy Affiliate vs the other places is that it’s going to MUCH cheaper.
 ALL those up-sells I said you should be careful with when buying domains are INCLUDED when you buy a .com.

 Privacy, hosting, security and added perks are all included when you buy domains there.
 And remember how each year prices for domain renewals rise with other registrars?

 Well they don’t do that here with Wealthy Affiliate, it stays the same from the first year you buy it until whatever year you decide to renew it.
 1, 5, 10, 50 years, it doesn’t matter.